A multi-front battle coming just behind Mueller report

-Robert Mueller's formal delivery of his investigative report, whenever it happens, will be more prologue than climax.
-Only after it's in Attorney General William Barr's hands will the action begin -- a dynamic, multifront legal and political battle that will test fundamental notions of due process, executive authority and separation of powers.
+Robert Mueller's formal delivery of his investigative report is more prologue than climax.
+Now that it's in Attorney General William Barr's hands the action will begin -- a dynamic, multifront legal and political battle that will test fundamental notions of due process, executive authority and separation of powers.

 Strap in.